-The implementation of GDPR brought about a change in the rules for displaying information about cookies.
-Previously, simply notifying site visitors that cookies were being used was acceptable; now the requirement is to show what types of cookie are being used and the visitor must have the ability to choose to accept or decline by type.
+Cookie consent has become ever more important since the implementation of GDPR brought about a change in the rules for displaying information about cookies.
+Previously, simply notifying site visitors that cookies were being used was acceptable; now the requirement is to show what types of cookies are being used and the visitor must have the ability to choose to accept or decline by type.

 Cookies are generally divided into essential and non-essential.
 The essential cookies are those necessary for providing the information requested by the user.
 All the other cookies are considered non-essential.
 Included here are identifiers used for analytics, cookies from advertisers or third parties, including affiliates and those that identify a user when s/he returns to the website.